josephmisiti/awesome-machine-learning/README.md

 * [Thampi](https://github.com/scoremedia/thampi) - Machine Learning Prediction System on AWS Lambda
 * [MindsDB](https://github.com/mindsdb/mindsdb) - Open Source framework to streamline use of neural networks.
 * [Gorgonia](https://github.com/gorgonia/gorgonia) - Gorgonia is a library that helps facilitate machine learning in Golang.
+* [Microsoft Recommenders](https://github.com/Microsoft/Recommenders): Examples and best practices for building recommendation systems, provided as Jupyter notebooks.
+The repo contains some of the latest state of the art algorithms from Microsoft Research as well as from other companies and institutions.

 <a name="python-data-analysis"></a>
 #### Data Analysis / Data Visualization